2025, chamber, musical works, news

 Venus (2010) by Rozalie Hirs is a spatialized music composition for six percussionists and six-channel electronic sounds.
 It consists of three movements [evening star], [invisible], and [morning star].
 Venus (2010) was commissioned by Slagwerk Den Haag, with support from the Eduard van Beinum Foundation.
 It was first performed around the BACH Pavilion, designed by architect Zaha Hadid, at Holland Festival in 2010.

-2010, calendar, musical works
+2010, calendar, chamber, musical works, string quartet

 zenit (2010)